expede/minimal-spanning-merkle-tree/README.md

 A balance between fully tabling connected graphs and inlining everywhere is inlining once and using references elsewhere.
 This MAY be achieved with a [minimal spanning tree][^no enforce].

 As a data transfer format, this encoding is often convenient.
-It eliminates the need for a special decoder and can use standard tools for e.g. JSON and CBOR.
+It eliminates the need for a special decoder and can use standard tools from JSON and CBOR.

 [^no enforce]: Please note that there is no way to enforce that the spanning tree be minimal.